telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/editing/show-command-buttons-conditionally.md

 To enable this functionality, follow the steps and refer to the examples below.
 They demonstrate how to show a command button depending on a value in the Model.

-1. Add the `Enabled` property for a command and specify the name of the JavaScript method.
+1. Add the `Visible` property for a command and specify the name of the JavaScript method.

     ###### Example